 In 2017 ‘Wicklander-Zulawski & Associates’ issued a press release announcing that it would discontinue teaching the Reid method of interrogation after having taught it for many years.
 This press release stated that “WZ has been licensed by John E. Reid and Associates, Inc., originator and developer of the Reid Method, and had included this direct, positive interrogation method in their standard public sector curriculum with WZ’s non-confrontational techniques for the last 33 years.” and that “It’s human nature to deny and defend oneself.
 Confrontation is not an effective way of getting truthful information,” said WZ President and CEO Shane Sturman, CFI.
 “Rather than primarily seeking a confession, it’s an important goal for investigators to find the truth ethically through a respectful, non-confrontational approach.”
 This press release also stated that “Because of the possible abuses inherent in the confrontational Reid style, we believe it is time to move away from the practices of the 1970s when it was developed… The Reid Method has remained relatively unchanged since the 1970s, and it conflicts with the progressive nature of how people communicate today.
 The Reid Method does not reflect updates in our legal system and does not acknowledge the availability of scholarly work on the subject”.

 One of the ways in which the W-Z organisation made itself aware of relevant scholarly work commenced in 2012 at the Annual Conference of the International Investigative Research Group held in Toronto at which Dave Zulawski approached me and asked if we could chat.
 During that chat, at Dave Zulawski’s request, I quickly overviewed some of the recent scholarly work.
 In response, I was invited in the next couple of years to attend one of W-Z’s two-day workshops in the USA and to write a comprehensive overview of it and of their 1993 book entitled ‘Practical Aspects of Interview and Interrogation’ that focussed (as requested) on within them (i) what is in line with scholarly work/published research, (ii) what is not in line with scholarly work/published research and (iii) what is not (as yet) covered by scholarly work/published research.
-I sent his very extensive overview in 2015 to Dave Zulawski (confirming that to remain independent I wanted no fee) which may well have helped this major 2017 development in the USA.
+I sent this very extensive overview in 2015 to Dave Zulawski (confirming that to remain independent I wanted no fee) which may well have helped this major 2017 development in the USA.

 The High-Value Detainee Interrogation Group